 Mexico: Living with a Work in Progress

-Mexico is still in the process of fully implementing its serialisation regulations, which are overseen by COFEPRIS (the Federal Commission for the Protection against Sanitary Risk).
-In the absence of fully implemented government rules for pharma track and trace, some companies doing business in Mexico have adopted serialisation standards of their own accord or are actively monitoring and preparing.
+Mexico is still in the process of fully implementing its serialization regulations, which are overseen by COFEPRIS (the Federal Commission for the Protection against Sanitary Risk).
+In the absence of fully implemented government rules for pharma track and trace, some companies doing business in Mexico have adopted serialization standards of their own accord or are actively monitoring and preparing.
 One such company is Pfizer.

-Pfizer tailors its serialisation programmes in countries like Mexico using modular programme building blocks and standard operating procedures designed to ensure compliance in a global, cost effective and efficient manner.
+Pfizer tailors its serialization programs in countries like Mexico using modular program building blocks and standard operating procedures designed to ensure compliance in a global, cost effective and efficient manner.
 Having such building blocks developed, tested and available enables the company to adapt quickly to country requirements as they emerge, as in the case of Mexico.

-Additionally, Pfizer uses the transition to serialisation in countries like Mexico as an opportunity to implement more optimised, systematised processes.
+Additionally, Pfizer uses the transition to serialization in countries like Mexico as an opportunity to implement more optimized, systematized processes.
 The end result, indicates Peggy Staver, Director, Product Integrity at Pfizer, is an improved supply chain.

 Benefits Beyond Regulatory Compliance

-Compliance to serialisation regulations will soon be mandatory around the world, making it just another requirement of doing business.
+Compliance to serialization regulations will soon be mandatory around the world, making it just another requirement of doing business.
 Unquestionably, these regulations will help ensure product security and integrity and patient safety.
-And as Pfizer has realised, serialisation represents an opportunity to improve supply chain operations for a better bottom line.
+And as Pfizer has realized, serialization represents an opportunity to improve supply chain operations for a better bottom line.